Percy Alexander MacMahon: Military career

 Royal Artillery College.
 Joseph Larmor, in a letter to The Times published after MacMahon's death, wrote, 'The young Captain threw himself with indomitable zeal and insight into the great problems of the rising edifice of algebraic forms, as was being developed by Cayley, Sylvester and Salmon.’

 In 1891 MacMahon took up a new post as military instructor in electricity at the Royal Artillery College, Woolwich.
 Some sources (e.g. his three obituarists) have said that this post was 'professor of physics', but this is not correct, as Greenhill held that post until his own retirement.

 MacMahon retired from the military in 1898.

 Mathematical career

 MacMahon was elected a fellow of the Royal Society in 1890.
 He received the Royal Society Royal Medal in 1900, the Sylvester Medal in 1919, and the Morgan Medal by the London Mathematical Society in 1923.
 MacMahon was the President of the London Mathematical Society from 1894 to 1896.

 MacMahon is best known for his study of symmetric functions and enumeration of plane partitions; see MacMahon Master theorem.
 His two volume Combinatory analysis, published in 1915/16, is the first major book in enumerative combinatorics.

-MacMahon also did pioneering work in recreational mathematics and patented several successful puzzles.
-One of the best known puzzles is an edge-matching puzzle known as MacMahon Squares which he published his 1921 treatise New Mathematical Pastimes, consisting of the unique set of 24 squares that can be made by colouring the edges with one of three colours.
+MacMahon also did pioneering work in recreational mathematics and developed several successful puzzle games.
+His 1921 treatise New Mathematical Pastimes extended the linear edge-matching puzzle game of dominoes to two- and three-dimensional shapes including equilateral triangles (a set of 24, with each edge coloured one of four possible colours was patented by MacMahon in 1892; similar triangle-tile domino games have since been published commercially, including Contack [1939], Triominoes [1965], and Trioker [1970]), squares (MacMahon Squares; a set of 24 unique patterns results from colouring each of the four edges one of three possible colours), and cubes (a set of 30 is made by assigning each face one of six possible colours without repeating a colour).